linhaowei1/FLatS/README.md

 ### Scripts

-We provide all the exemplar scripts to run FLatS. e.g., for CLINC150, train and evaluate using this command:
+We provide the scripts to run FLatS on all the datasets. e.g., for CLINC150, train and evaluate using this command:

 ```bash
 bash scripts/clinc.sh
 ```

-For the results in the paper, we use Nvidia GeForce RTX2080Ti GPUs with CUDA 10.2.
-Using different types of devices or different versions of CUDA/other software may lead to slightly different performance.

 ## Bugs or questions?